berndporr/fir1/README.md

 ## Unit tests
-The JAVA wrapper contains unit tests for both the standard FIR filter and the LMS filter.
-These test both the wrapper and the underlying C++ code.
+Under C++ just run `make test` or `ctest`.

+The JAVA wrapper contains an instrumented test which you can run on your Android device.

 ## Credits